Protocol actors

 - Emergency intervention.
 If the standard challenge mechanism fails to prevent a fraudulent payout, or if a critical protocol issue requires immediate action, the council can act.

 - Off-chain depositor-recovery support.
-If a depositor loses both their WOTS keypair file and their claimer artifacts (the two inputs to self-claim) and the Vault Provider is also unresponsive, an off-chain recovery procedure can be initiated.
-The Security Council's role is to use its
+If a depositor loses both their WOTS keypair file and their claimer artifacts, and the Vault Provider is also unresponsive, an off-chain recovery procedure can be initiated.
+The Security Council's role is to use its council no payout power to block any unauthorized payout while that procedure runs.

 Permissioned and permissionless participation

 liquidateWithLLPon the Ethereum side is permissionless: any address can call the function once a position's health factor drops below 1.0.
-The direct-redemption variantliquidaterequires being a registered AVK (with a Bitcoin redeem key).
-Permissionless liquidation ensures positions are liquidated promptly regardless of which dedicated parties are running.
+The direct-redemption variantliquidaterequires being a registered AVK with a Bitcoin redeem key.
+Permissionless liquidation helps positions get liquidated promptly regardless of which dedicated operators are online.

 Related